mongodb/docs-c/source/docs-libmongoc/api/mongoc_uri_t.rst

 ========================================== ================================= =========================================================================================================================================================================================================================
 Constant                                   Key                               Description
 ========================================== ================================= =========================================================================================================================================================================================================================
-MONGOC_URI_MAXPOOLSIZE                     maxpoolsize                       The maximum number of clients created by a :ref:`mongoc_client_pool_t` total (both in the pool and checked out).
+MONGOC_URI_MAXPOOLSIZE                     /mongoc_uri_t/maxpoolsize                       The maximum number of clients created by a :ref:`mongoc_client_pool_t` total (both in the pool and checked out).
 The default value is 100.
 Once it is reached, :ref:`mongoc_client_pool_pop` blocks until another thread pushes a client.
-MONGOC_URI_MINPOOLSIZE                     minpoolsize                       Deprecated.
+MONGOC_URI_MINPOOLSIZE                     /mongoc_uri_t/minpoolsize                       Deprecated.
 This option's behavior does not match its name, and its actual behavior will likely hurt performance.
-MONGOC_URI_MAXIDLETIMEMS                   maxidletimems                     Not implemented.
+MONGOC_URI_MAXIDLETIMEMS                   /mongoc_uri_t/maxidletimems                     Not implemented.
 MONGOC_URI_WAITQUEUEMULTIPLE               waitqueuemultiple                 Not implemented.
 MONGOC_URI_WAITQUEUETIMEOUTMS              waitqueuetimeoutms                The maximum time to wait for a client to become available from the pool.
 ========================================== ================================= =========================================================================================================================================================================================================================